Walk, Bike, and Roll

 Safe Routes to School

-Safe Routes to School is a national movement to make it easier and safer for students to walk, bike, and roll to school.
-We work with the Seattle Department of Transportation to improve safety around schools and to support students to walk, bike, and roll.
+Safe Routes to School is a nationwide movement to make it easier, safer, and more fun for students to walk, bike, and roll to school.
+We work with the Seattle Department of Transportation to make street improvements near schools that help families walk and bike.

 Help families in your community walk and bike to school safely.

-SPS Transportation JobsThank you for celebrating Walk, Bike, and Roll to School Month!
+SPS Transportation JobsMay is Bike and Walk to School Month!

 Why Walk, Bike, and Roll (wheelchair, scooter, skate, etc.)?